 How do I meet your dogs?

 Come to our adoption events!
-We hold adoption events every Sunday from 12-4 at PetPeople in Birmingham.
+We hold adoption events weekly; please check out our news page for details on where and when!
 If there is a specific dog that you would like to meet, please contact us to make sure that they can come.
 Due to the high volume of adoptable dogs and limited space at the events, every dog does not come to every event so to avoid disappointment, please message us in advance.

 How do I find out more about a dog?